AlirezaArabshahi/KestrelJuniorHttpServer/README.md

     *   **Tag:** `body-reading`

 -   [x] **Request Queue (`Channel<T>`)**
     *   **Approach (The "Why"):** Decouple the I/O layer from the processing layer to prevent blocking and improve concurrency.
-    *   **Limitation (The Problem it Solves):** Without a queue, each new connection must wait for the previous one to be fully processed, severely limiting concurrency. `Channel<T>` provides a high-performance, thread-safe queue to solve this.
+Without a queue, each new connection must wait for the previous one to be fully processed, severely limiting concurrency. `Channel<T>` provides a high-performance, thread-safe queue to solve this.
     *   **Tag:** `request-queue`

 ### 🟡 Phase 2: Robust Parsing & Abstraction Layer
 *Goal: Replace the brittle manual parsing with a robust solution (`StreamReader`) and then build a clean abstraction layer (`HttpContext`) on top of it.*

+-   [x] **Restructure Project into Modular Architecture**
+    *   **Task:** Split the project into multiple projects, each with a clear responsibility (e.g., `LiteWeb.Server`, `LiteWeb.Framework`).
+    *   **Approach (The "Why"):** A modular architecture makes the codebase more maintainable, testable, and scalable.
+It allows us to focus on one aspect of the project at a time.
+    *   **Tag:** `modular-architecture`

 -   [ ] **Introduce `StreamReader` for Request Parsing**
     *   **Task:** Refactor the manual, byte-level parsing from Phase 1 to use `StreamReader` to read the request line and headers.